blinkfox/hexo-theme-matery/README.md

 author: Qi Zhao
 img: /source/images/xxx.jpg # or:http://xxx.com/xxx.jpg
 top: true # If top value is true, it will be the homepage recommendation post
+# If you want to set the reading verification password for the post,
+# you can set the password value, which must be encrypted with SHA256 to prevent others from seeing it.
+password: 8d969eef6ecad3c29a3a629280e686cf0c3f5d5a86aff3ca12020c923adc6c92
 categories: Markdown
 tags:
   - Typora